Whole -School Physical Education Plan!

 Continuous Professional Development : Gymnastics Workshop

 Ms. O'Neill, who is a former qualified PE Teacher, delivered a workshop in our school in January, 2019, just before we all embarked on teaching the gymnastics strand to our classes.
 The teachers were very delighted with the workshop.
 They were delighted to learn strategies to assist children who find the forward roll difficult, how to assess within each lesson and the teaching points of many gymnastics skills.
-Everyone enjoyed the teddy bear roll and we are delighted to have the PDST Gymnastics Skills resource in our Equipment Room!
+All teachers worked together for the 6 weeks after the CPD to strengthen the delivery of gymnastics in our school.
+Everyone was delighted to have the PDST Gymnastics Skills resource and other helpful resources in our Equipment Room!
+In Spring 2020, we chose Outdoor and adventure activities as our focus strand.
+We had booked CPD with the PDST in orienteering for April 2020 but this did not happen due to the lockdown/ school closure.
+However, we went ahead in November 2020 with the creation of our new walkway.
+We will get CPD in orienteering and in using our walkway in Spring 2021 from the PDST or from Ms. O'Neill.

 All teachers are aware of the excellent Fundamental Movement Skills resource, including the really useful short movement skills videos.
 The posters are easily accessible for teachers, right outside the PE Hall!